-[Analysis] Fundamental rights charter in limbo during Brexit spats
+[Analysis] Rights charter in limbo during Brexit spats

 Analysis

-Fundamental rights charter in limbo during Brexit spats
+Rights charter in limbo during Brexit spats

 By Benjamin Fox

-British PM Theresa May is dropping into the EU capital on Monday (15 October) for an impromptu dinner with European Commission head Jean-Claude Juncker and Brexit negotiator Michel Barnier.
+British PM Theresa May is visiting the EU capital on Monday (15 October) for an impromptu dinner with European Commission head Jean-Claude Juncker and Brexit negotiator Michel Barnier.

 Her last-minute initiative comes before an EU summit on Thursday in which EU leaders are unlikely to bow to UK demands to start talks on future trade relations.